cnuvadga/-my-portfolio/README.md

 # -my-portfolio
-This is a sample aws serverless application
+This is a sample aws serverless application with ReactJS